-- The power of an enabler-based, holistic view of processes - "You can't be great at everything choosing a differentiator - A proven three-phase, seven-step methodology for process change - Establishing why process change is necessary the Process Case for Action - Establishing where the change will take us the Process Vision and Goals - Swimlane Diagrams (Workflow Models) what they are and why they work - The essence of Workflow Models who, what, and when - The Cognitive Psychology of Diagramming graphic guidelines for comprehension - Flow First, Detail Later an approach to building a useful model quickly - Staying out of the details, and knowing when you've gone too far - What's next using your flow models to assess the as-is and design the to-be

-3. Concept Modelling review - building a common language and "world view" with business-friendly Concept Models

-- What actually is a Concept Model, and why do we care? - Central ideas and principles in Concept Modelling it's not Database Design, and it doesn't have to be complex - The core components entities, relationships, attributes, and policies/rules with guidelines for each - Why a Concept Model has a graphic and narrative component, and what is in each, with examples - Five criteria for "good" entities, with an exercise - A simple, angst-free approach to developing entity definitions, with exercises - · Graphic guidelines for accessible Concept Models - Relationships the finer points - Attributes the finer points - Making the transition from Conceptual to Logical model a simple, orderly approach - "The Four Ds of Data Modelling"

-4. The Application Layer: Use Cases and Service Specifications - rationale and core concepts

-- Requirements definition issues recap of simplistic and complex approaches - Use cases to the rescue? - Confusion multiple approaches and perspectives for Use Cases - Complex, overloaded Use Cases and how to avoid the "Useless Case" phenomenon - Why we split the Use Case into internal (Business Services) and external (Use Cases) perspectives - Business Services, Use Cases, Use Case Scenarios how they relate - The power of the concept one Services deployed via many Use Cases

-5. Service Specifications - describing what the application must do internally to deliver functionality
+- Swimlane Diagrams (Workflow Models) what they are, why they work, how to succeed - Framework: The cognitive psychology of diagramming graphic guidelines for comprehension - 3.
+Concept Modelling review building a common language and "world view" with business-friendly Concept Models - What actually is a Concept Model, and why do we care? - Central ideas and principles in Concept Modelling it's a business, not a database - Why a Concept Model has a graphic and narrative component, and what is in each - The core components entities, relationships, attributes, and rules with guidelines for each - Framework: Encouraging engagement why bottom-up approaches work for most people - Five criteria for "good" entities, with an exercise - A simple, angst-free approach to developing entity definitions, with exercises - Graphic guidelines for accessible Concept Models - Framework: More on graphic guidelines for comprehension - Making the transition from Conceptual to Logical model a simple, orderly approach - "The Four Ds of Data Modelling" - 4.
+The Application Layer: Use Cases and Service Specifications - rationale and core concepts - Requirements definition issues recap of simplistic and complex approaches - Use cases to the rescue? - Confusion multiple approaches and perspectives for Use Cases - Complex, overloaded Use Cases and how to avoid the "Useless Case" phenomenon - Framework: Essence vs. Accident separating "what" from "who and how" - Splitting the Use Case into internal (Business Services) and external (Use Cases) perspectives - Business Services, Use Cases, Use Case Scenarios how they relate - The power of the concept one Services deployed via many Use Cases - 5.
+Service Specifications describing what the application must do internally to deliver functionality - Discovering Events, Use Cases, Business Services, and Results - An exercise using a classic example for Services and Use Cases - Event types: action, temporal, and conditional and guidelines for corresponding Use Cases

+Course description
-- Discovering services a simple, service-based framework - Events, Use Cases, Business Services, and Results - An exercise using a classic example for Services and Use Cases - Different types of events action, temporal, and conditional and guidelines for corresponding Use Cases - · Business and technical perspectives on Services - · Guidelines and granularity for Services - A template a simple, Initial (concept level) Service description - A template extending the initial Service specification - A template the final (detail level) Service Specification - Intro to state transition analysis relating events, entity states, and business rules with an appendix - Why your Service Specification is an ideal platform for Use Case modelling

-6. Use Cases - discovering user expectations about a system's external behaviour

-- Use cases making a Business Service available - Essential components actor, goal, steps - "Use Case" how IT literature misuses the term - Three types of Use Cases "real" and "system" cases - Who is involved? actors, roles, stakeholders - Discovering use cases and services at the right granularity a multipronged method - Exercise good Use Case or not?

-- Documenting use cases with progressive detail and precision a phased approach - A template a simple, Initial (concept level) Use Case description - Use Case Abstracts and Stakeholder Interests - Developing the initial Use Case dialogue the "when then" approach and why it works - The usual questions about Use Cases - Handling alternate and failure conditions - · Other uses of use cases and services - · Use case scenarios demonstrating the use cases - · Use case vs. use case scenario - Details on use case scenarios will be provided in an appendix
+- Business and technical perspectives on Services - Guidelines and granularity for Services - Framework: Getting to the Essence how focusing on "what" builds support for change - A template a simple, initial (concept level) Service description - A template extending the initial Service specification - A template the final (detail level) Service Specification - State transition analysis relating events, entity states, and business rules (in an appendix) - Why your Service Specification is an ideal platform for Use Case modelling - 6.
+Use Cases discovering user expectations about a system's external behaviour - Use cases making a Business Service available - Essential components actor, goal, steps - Three types of Use Cases "real" and "system" cases - Framework: Procedure vs. Process interaction vs. flow - Who is involved? actors, roles, stakeholders - Discovering use cases and services at the right granularity a multipronged method - Exercise good Use Case or not? - A template a simple, Initial (concept level) Use Case description - Developing the initial Use Case dialogue the "when then" approach and why it works - The usual questions about Use Cases - Handling alternate and failure conditions - Use case scenarios demonstrating the use cases

-7. Business Analysis tips, techniques, and frameworks will be described throughout, with real-life examples showing how they relate to our model-driven techniques

-- 1. The Magical Number 7 +/- 2 "chunking" at the right level. - 2.
-Better diagrams from visual literacy cognitive psychology, gestalt, simplicity, and directionality - 3.
-Essentials of facilitation, in-person and virtual three critical techniques - 4.
+- 7. Business Analysis tips, techniques, and frameworks will be described throughout, with real-life examples showing how they relate to our model-driven techniques - 1.
+The Magical Number 7 +/- 2 "chunking" at the right level. - Better diagrams from visual literacy cognitive psychology, gestalt, simplicity, and directionality - Essentials of facilitation, in-person and virtual three critical techniques - 4.
 "No such thing as a dumb question" the Principle of Constructive Ignorance - 5.
-Essence vs. Accident the liberation from separating "what" from "who, how, and why" - 6.
+Essence vs. Accident the liberation of separating "what" from "who, how, and why" - 6.
 Bottom-up techniques why they work, and specific examples of using them - 7.
-"When in doubt, make a list" the "CoRSE" framework.
+"When in doubt, make a list" the "CoRSE" framework - 8. ...and more!